 In both cases $E_{\ell'_2m'_2}$ and $\alpha_{LM}$ do not contract with a common group.
 The distinction of disconnected and connected terms is important because the RDN0 technique that we apply mitigates the leading-order biases in the disconnected terms of the four-point correlation, such as that in Eq.~\eqref{eq:disconnected term}, but cannot mitigate biases in the connected terms.
 Hence we expect that a dominant contribution to the observed bias in Sec.~\ref{sec:simulation} comes from the accumulated effect of all connected terms, such as Eq.~\eqref{eq:connected term} and \eqref{eq:connected term 1}.

-Note that in the discussion above we have neglected the effect of higher-order terms, which mix lensing and rotation.
-Higher-order terms, on one hand, break the orthogonality between lensing and rotation, leading to bias in $\hat{\phi}$; they also contribute additional connected terms to $\h{C}_l^{\phi\phi}$.
-In Fig.~\ref{fig:cl_bb_rot} we show the contributions from leading- and higher-order terms in power spectrum level, calculated using \texttt{class\_rot}\footnote{Higher-order contribution is estimated by subtracting leading-order lensing and rotation contributions from a non-perturbative calculation with both lensing and rotation, implemented in \texttt{class\_rot}.}.
-We find that higher-order terms (with $A_{\rm CB}=10^{-7}$) generally contribute at a few percents level of that from the leading order.
-Therefore we expect higher-order terms to contribute at about $10\%$ level of that from leading order in the map space and thus is a subdominant contribution to the observed bias.
+In the above discussion we have neglected the effect of higher-order terms which mix lensing and rotation.
+Higher-order terms break the orthogonality between lensing and rotation, leading to bias in $\hat{\phi}$; they also contribute additional connected terms to $\h{C}_l^{\phi\phi}$.
+In Fig.~\ref{fig:cl_bb_rot} we show the contributions from leading-order and higher-order terms to the power spectrum, calculated using \texttt{class\_rot}\footnote{The higher-order contribution is estimated by subtracting the leading-order lensing and rotation contributions from a non-perturbative calculation with both lensing and rotation.}.
+We find that for $A_{\rm CB}=10^{-7}$, higher-order terms generally contribute a few percent of the leading-order power spectrum bias.

-If the contributions from connected terms, such as Eq.~\eqref{eq:connected term} and \eqref{eq:connected term 1}, are dominant and the higher-order terms are subdominant, we expect the size of the observed bias to scale linearly with $C_L^{\alpha\alpha}$ and thus linearly with $A_{\rm CB}$.
-To verify this, we repeat the steps in Sec.~\ref{sec:simulation} for $A_{\rm CB}=10^{-6}$ and $10^{-8}$, respectively, and compare the resulting biases in Fig.~\ref{fig:bias scaling}.
-From the result it is evident that the observed bias scales linearly with $A_{\rm CB}$, as expected.
+If the contributions from connected terms, such as Eq.~\eqref{eq:connected term} and \eqref{eq:connected term 1}, are dominant and the higher-order terms can be neglected, we expect the size of the observed bias to scale linearly with $C_L^{\alpha\alpha}$ and thus linearly with $A_{\rm CB}$.
+To verify this, we repeat the steps in Sec.~\ref{sec:simulation} for $A_{\rm CB}=10^{-6}$ and $10^{-8}$ and compare the resulting biases in Fig.~\ref{fig:bias scaling}.
+It is evident that the observed bias does indeed scale linearly with $A_{\rm CB}$.
 This also suggests that, if a rotation field with $A_{\rm CB}= 10^{-6}$, which is well below the current observational constraint, were present but not accounted for in CMB lensing reconstruction, our estimated $C_L^{\phi\phi}$ may be biased low by $\gtrsim 10\%$ at the small scales, and as shown in Fig.~\ref{fig:bias.pdf}, the bias gets marginally worse at higher noise levels.